Anti-dumping duty, 'countervailing' and other trade defence measures

 When it is suspected that goods are being dumped in the EU at an unfairly low price, an investigation can be started.

-Once the EC decides to investigate, an investigation typically lasts a maximum of 15 months.
-The EC can impose provisional duties up to a maximum time of 9 months after the investigation has commenced if this is justified.
+Once the EU decides to investigate, an investigation typically lasts a maximum of 15 months.
+The EU can impose provisional duties up to a maximum time of 9 months after the investigation has commenced if this is justified.
 A final decision is made in terms of whether to make the measures definitive within a further 6 months.
 If the investigations show that dumping is not occurring, no additional duties are imposed.
 Any provisional duties that have already been paid are refunded.

 Definitive duties can then be imposed for a period of up to 5 years.
 After this period has expired, this regulation will normally be reviewed to see if any extension is warranted.